In-Person Q&As and Events

-All SAG Awards Q&As and virtual events require the studio or network to be responsible for all aspects of the event, including arranging a recognized virtual space, booking a moderator, creating an invitation, managing RSVPs, sending confirmations, and check-in.
-The SAG Awards will approve invitations and send to members.
+All in-person events and/or screenings must follow governmental COVID-19 guidelines in place at the time of the event.
+The studio or network hosting is responsible for all aspects of the event, including arranging a venue, booking a moderator, creating an invitation, managing RSVPs, sending confirmations, and check-in.
+The SAG Awards will approve invitations and send out to members.

 The SAG Awards does not allow competing official Nominating Committee FYC events.
 In order to invite the SAG Awards Nominating Committee to an event with a Q&A, you must hold and book the date on the SAG Awards Q&A Calendar Portal.